bernardwilkes1991/9ether/README.md

 Wilkes is driven by a passion for understanding humanity.
 He has traveled extensively, engaging with diverse cultures and communities.
 His explorations aim to bridge gaps between different societal perspectives, fostering empathy and understanding.
 Through his work, he seeks to inspire others to appreciate the richness of the human experience.

 #### Personal Life
-Bernard Denzil Wilkes resides in Brighton, England, with his partner and two children.
+Bernard Denzil Wilkes resides in Brighton, England, with his partner and four children.
 When he is not composing music, writing, or conducting research, he enjoys hiking, painting, and volunteering in local community projects.

 #### Legacy
 With a career marked by creativity and inquiry, Bernard Denzil Wilkes continues to leave an indelible mark on both the arts and sciences.
 His dedication to exploring the depths of humanity serves as an inspiration for future generations of musicians, authors, and scientists alike.